 files so you can compare intelliScore’s MIDI files with the

 original audio.
 When you are ready, visit our purchasing

 Why should I buy from Innovative Music Systems?

 We have been in business since 1998 and

 have sold thousands of copies of intelliScore to musicians like

 you.
 We are experts at automated music conversion; it’s all we

 do.
 We are constantly working on ways to make our products even

-	better and provide free unlimited technical support via phone or email.
+better and provide free unlimited technical support via email.